 So yea, I hate making a bucket list or creating a set of travel goals for me.
 I think they’re crap.
 Also, as a full-time Indian travel blogger, there’s no place in the world where I don’t want to be.

 But I think there are some places, some experiences, that I want to see (or try out) sooner or later.
 They’re more like priorities.
-And to keep a tab on them, I’m writing my travel priorities (not a bucket list!) for the next 4 years, in order to stay focused.
+And to keep a tab on them, I’m writing my travel priorities, or a bucket list, if you want to call it so, for the next 4 years, in order to stay focused.

-Complete The Appalachian Trail
+Completing the Appalachian Trail

-Experience life in Tokyo for a few months
+Experiencing life in Tokyo for a few months

 Spend a night alone on an island

-Hitchhike with gypsies in US
+Hitchhiking with gipsies in the US

-…and listen to their life stories!
+…and listening to their life stories!